Students in Lab

 What You Need to Know:

-- In the summer: For New Spartan Days summer orientation (which you’re expected to attend!), an advisor is assigned to you specifically to help you pick your fall classes.
+• In the summer: For New Spartan Days summer orientation (which you’re expected to attend!), advisors will help you pick your fall classes.
 We don’t have parents or family involved in course selection because we want to encourage you to start taking control of your education right away.
-The advisor is there to make sure you get the courses you need.
+Advisors are there to make sure you get the courses you need.

 Get in the habit of checking your YCP email as soon as it’s set up.
 All official communication from the College will be sent there, even before you start classes.
 You can access it from my.ycp.edu.
 Having trouble getting access?
 Email ltshelp@ycp.edu.